• Beef

 If you don’t have a slicer, a sharp knife, or a steady hand you’re still in luck.
 Jerky still tastes great even if you mangle it beyond recognition.
 It doesn’t matter what it looks like, as long as it’s relatively thin.

-Hand holding a thing slice of beef eye of round.
+Hand holding a thin slice of beef eye of round cut across the grain

 To dry the meat, set your dehydrator or smoker between 155 and 165 degrees and dry for 5-8 hours or until it reaches the texture you desire.
 I personally use a combination of an Amazen Pellet Tube Smoker and an Excalibur Food Dehydrator to achieve optimal results.